siegren/todoapp/README.md

 # Todo List App

-This is a simple app created using React that saves a todo list.
+This is a simple app created using React that saves todo list.

 ### Features
-- TodoList component
+- Add todos
-- TodoForm component
+- Search todos

-### Usagegit
+### Usage

 ```
 $ npm start